ronwho/ThoughtBubble/README.md

 # ThoughtBubble

-#### ThoughtBubble is a blog web application using Flask microframework where users can post snippets of their everyday philosophical thoughts.
+#### ThoughtBubble is a blog web application built using  Python Flask microframework where users can post snippets of their everyday philosophical thoughts.
 This is a fun project for me as it introduces me how to build a simple web application using Flask.

 This is still a work in progress but so far here are the features:
 1. Users can register and make an account